Skip to Main Content

 Using History to Connect to Today’s Students

-When Mrs. Epps came to ALVS, she appreciated the flexibility of being able to teach no matter what her location was geographically.
-Through ALVS, she has the opportunity to teach excited and engaged students online and is able to build better relationships with them.
+When Mrs. Epps joined ALVS, she appreciated the flexibility of being able to teach no matter what her location was geographically.
+Through ALVS, she has the opportunity to teach enthusiastic and engaged students online and is able to build stronger relationships with them in the virtual environment.

-Mrs. Epps also mentioned that the practice assignments for students to do throughout the lessons are a great tool to prepare them for the summative assessments or unit exams.
+Mrs. Epps also mentioned that the practice assignments interspersed throughout the lessons are valuable tools, preparing students for the summative assessments or unit exams.

 When asked what her favorite aspect of an ALVS course is, Mrs. Epps said that the discussion boards are, hands down.
-When students respond to different prompts, she is able to really see what the students are thinking about with different topics and get their own personal touch on each concept.
-One assignment in particular asked students to pick a song and describe how it relates to a social movement in history.
+When students respond to different prompts, she is able gain insight into their thoughts on different topics and get their own personal touch on each concept.
+One assignment that resonated with her in particular asked students to pick a song and describe how it relates to a social movement in history.

-Mrs. Epps says that not everybody loves all aspects of history, but she enjoys exposing her students to a surface-level overview of all topics.
-From there, students can take a deep dive into the concepts or periods of history they personally find most interesting.
+While acknowledging that not everyone shares her enthusiasm for every aspect of history, Mrs. Epps enjoys providing her students with a broad overview of historical topics.
+From there, students can delve deeper into the periods or concepts that they personally find most interesting.

-When she is not busy being an amazing teacher with ALVS, Mrs. Epps enjoys exploring her town of Charleston, South Carolina; frequenting the outdoors and staying active; spending time with her two fur babies; and cooking.
+When she is not busy being an amazing ALVS teacher, Mrs. Epps enjoys exploring her town of Charleston, South Carolina; frequenting the outdoors and staying active; spending time with her two fur babies; and cooking.

 Similar Blog Posts